etm/promptgen/README.md

-# promptgen
+# Prompt Generation

-Generate Prompts from Mermaid, Graphviz, and BPMN2
+Generate Prompts from Mermaid, Graphviz, and BPMN2.
+Prompts can serve as input for conversational modelling.